icefoxen/isildur/README.md

 in the ass.
-So, this is a program that can be invoked via cron or such to periodically watch the crates.io index, and if it sees a new version of `ring` is published, will fetch it (even if it's yanked) and re-publish it under a different crate name ([`gnir`](https://crates.io/crates/gnir), 'cause, why not) which will never be yanked.
+So, this is a program that can be invoked via cron or such to periodically watch the crates.io index, and if it sees a new version of `ring` is published, will fetch it (even if it's yanked) and attempt to re-publish it under a different crate name ([`gnir`](https://crates.io/crates/gnir), 'cause, why not) which will never be yanked.

 If you want to write a library using `ring` without potentially breaking heckin' everything forever whenever one of your users tries to use `ring` as well, consider using `gnir` instead.
+Though you do so at your own risk, since this tool has to make a few irritating changes to `ring`'s build script and it does so very blindly.
+Also be aware that using old versions of

-This tool republishes the crate with no changes, other than the name and maybe some dependency fixups.
-Be aware that using old versions of `ring` may expose you to security vulnerabilities, and that the original maintainer of it does not provide any support for older versions except through paid contracting.
-And I sure as heck am not going to be responsible for anything made through this.
+`ring` may expose you to security vulnerabilities, and that the original maintainer of it does not provide any support for older versions except through paid contracting.
+And I sure as heck am not going to be responsible for any other crate republished with this tool.

 # Is this reliable?